kailey16/spacevoyager-frontend/README.md

   - dynamically communicating with multiple NASA APIs by fetching to the backend

 ### To start the whole application, please clone both of spacevoyager-backend and spacevoyager-frontend
-You can find frontend at: https://github.com/kailey16/spacevoyager-backend
+You can find backend at: https://github.com/kailey16/spacevoyager-backend

 ### To start this frontend repository:
   1. open and run 'npm install'